Find and replace

 other stuff

-Keep everything between and (delete everything outside and )
+Keep everything between <START> and <END>

 find . -type f -name "computing.1.html" | sed -e 's/.*/"&"/' | xargs sed '/<START>/,/<END>/ !d' -i.bak